AllysonOfficial079/Main-Playbooks/README.md

 # Avid Tech Enthusiast - Homelab Owner and Developer
+## Ansible Playbooks and Deployment
+In this repository, I have built 3 yaml files which are coded for Ubuntu or Debian based APT updates via automation in ansible and Semaphore using Task and Schedules.
+These are created using the standard anbible commands and will show status and updates and outcomes of the application command in the window using Semaphore or CLI.
+Feel free to copy these for your homelab as a template.
+Over the next 6 months I will be advancing and integrating other playbooks to automate the management of Ubuntu or Debian based machines in my homelab.
+These can be used in your Homelab too!

+## Homelabs:
 Homelabas are used for Tech Enthusiasts who enjoy automating technology in their homes.
 This could involved Raspberry PI units, variety of Network Applicances, Small PC's, Servers and more.

 ## About Me: